Sustainable Living Learning Guides

 Would you like to host such a learning group for family and friends, for street neighbours or workmates?
 Register as a facilitator free of charge, download the learning materials on your preferred topic(s) from the eight choices.
 You will find practical help there on content and group learning activities, web video links, plus slide sets and extra reading material.
 Recruit from 5 to 15 people to make your learning group.

 We are experienced in helping adults learn about sustainability.
 Our education materials are peer-reviewed and independent of advertising, unlike most print and web media sources.
 Suppport from local and central government (Waste Minimisation Fund of Ministry for Environment) makes this non-commercial approach possible.
 We update content as funding allows and welcome feedback from users to help keep web-links up to date.

 See our info for tutors if you would like to run a class series within a subscribing Council district using this copyright leaning material, especially if you want our endorsement, in order to use the 'brand' (and especially if you intend to charge participants a fee).
 Register as a potential facilitator, then email the National Coordinator: email@example.com

 Our evening classes have, so far, attracted significantly more women than men (such as this early group of teachers and parents pictured at Freeville School in New Brighton), but otherwise Sustainable Living/Future Living Skills has attracted a great mix of ages, backgrounds and income levels.
 The mix of life-experience across generations makes such groups successful settings for learning.
 They are a good place to meet people from your locality, and make new friends with similar interests.

-Tackle one topic at a time, according to people's interests.
-We recommend two hours for each session.
-The 'Actions you can take' page gives an overview and free background information, then go to the districts page for relevant local information, which you will find grouped under the same topic headings.
-Download 'learning guide' files are grouped by topic - you'll have to register just once to use them, to get the password access.
+The 'Actions you can take' page gives an overview and free background information, then go to the districts page for relevant local information, which you will usually find grouped under the same eight topic headings.
+Download 'learning guide' files are grouped by topic.